 ESTIMATED EXPENSE: $35-$165/day

 Let’s have a look at accommodation options!
 Picking where to stay depends on personal preference and budget.
 If you’re low on finances, you’ll want to book a dorm in a hostel.
-But, if you prefer privacy, and don’t mind paying a bit more, budget hotels are also an option.
+But, if you prefer privacy, and don’t mind paying a bit more, budget hotels and VRBOs in Hawaii are also an option.
 We’ve put together a list of the best treehouses in Hawaii, and you’ll be surprised to know that there are some awesome budget options available if you’re looking for a unique place to stay!